HaoWeiHe/Multi-label-classification/README.md

 <div align="center">
 	<img src="https://github.com/HaoWeiHe/Multi-label-classification/blob/main/Img/multi-label.png" alt="Editor" width="700">
 </div>
 The picture shows the different between multi-label and multi-class problem.
-This picture was credited by [EurLex classification](https://suhitaghosh10.github.io/EurLexClassification/)
+This picture was credited by EurLex.

 A multi-class task assume that one picture only have one class at a time, while a milti-label task assume that one picture could have serveral classes.
 In our task, every toxic comment could have serveral toxicity types at the same time.
-(For instance, a comment could have both "threat" and "insult")
+(For instance, a comment could have both "threat" and "insult").

+To sum up, in the task is to predict the probability of different toxicity types for a given comment.
+So, essentially, our models are going to predict the properbility of insult, threat and toxic etc. i.e., P(insult), P(threat) and P(toxic).
+Looking at the training data, we knoe that this is a classification problem where we want to maximize area under the curve(AUC) and check the precision/recall/f1 for its had imbalanced data issue.

+## What's multi-task?

 ## Data Resource